lbdvriesGT/pymed/README.md

 #### What is added in this fork?
 - MeSH Terms specified as "mesh"
+- The ability to obtain the Trees beloging to MeSH terms as can be found in [MeSh Browser](https://meshb.nlm.nih.gov/search)
 - References used in the article as described in the PubMed Database, specified as "references"

 ## Installation